mbasij1/TunnelCMS/README.md

 # Tunnel CMS
-Are you lokking for fast php framework for your next works? are you want to write a good cms? are you want a cms Core to extended yourself?
+Are you looking for fast php framework for your next works? are you want to write a good cms? are you want a cms Core to extended yourself?